xxblincolnxx/bens-blog/content/posts/myfirstpost.md

 - My entries can be as brief or exhaustive as I want them to be.
 Nothing actually has to be "Finished" to do so.
 - My documentation and communication will be on full display.
 Obviously, I have no shortage of things to say :smile:.

 I'm optimistic that this blog will be a good solution for me.
-I am skeptical it ever reach a broad audience, but thats totally okay!
+I am not sure it ever reach a broad audience, and thats totally okay!
 I'll have something tangible for my job applications and my LinkedIn.
 At the very least I'll have a fun little creative outlet.
 So that's it for this "hello world".
 On to the meat and potatoes.

 -Ben